learn-co-curriculum/precollege-intro-software-engineering-track/README.md

 This repository will act as a course guide/masterplan for Intro to Software Engineering.
 Here you'll find:

-+A course outline listing days and topics
++ A course outline listing days and topics
-+A guide for each day listing with schedule for deck, lectures, and labs +A full lecture script as well as abridged notes for each lecture
++ A guide for each day listing with schedule for deck, lectures, and labs
++ A full lecture script as well as abridged notes for each lecture

 ## Course Outline